kshedden/workshops/dair3/design/design.md

       mortality is negative, but the indirect effect through birth weight is positive.

-    - It remains interesting to consider the mechanism bethind the observed negative direct effect.
+    - It remains interesting to consider the mechanism behind the observed negative direct effect.
 One possible explanation is residual confounding via unmeasured variables such as a birth defect.
 Suppose for simplicity that a certain type of birth defect $Z$ strongly causes low birth weight